 - Mixed economies are criticised by socialists for allowing too much market forces, leading to inequality and an inefficient allocation of resources.

 - Mixed economies are criticised by free market economists for allowing too much government intervention.
 Libertarians argue that governments make very poor managers of the economy, invariably being influenced by political and short-term factors.

-- In reality, it depends how a mixed economy is managed.
-Even the most ardent market economists argue we need a degree of government intervention – if only to protect private property.
+- In reality, it depends on how a mixed economy is managed.
+Even the most ardent free market economists will agree we need a degree of government intervention – if only to protect private property.
 For example, Adam Smith in ‘Wealth of Nations’ argued governments needed to prevent the exploitation of monopoly power.

 - Very few economists would argue that the government should try and intervene in all areas of the economy.
 Private business and financial incentives play an important role in a well-functioning economy – even if the desire is to promote greater redistribution.